xt99/jQuery-Validation-Engine/README.md

 ### ajaxFormValidationURL
 If set to a URL, turns the ajax form validation logic on.
-When the validate() call is performed, an ajax server call is achieved. result is asynchronously delivered to the onAjaxFormComplete function.
+When the validate() action is performed, an ajax server call is achieved. result is asynchronously delivered to the onAjaxFormComplete function.

 ### onAjaxFormComplete: function(form, status, errors, options)
 function used to asynchronously process the result of the ajax form validation. only called when ajaxFormValidationURL is set to a URL.